 Pharmacology and Toxicology

-Assistant Professor, BIO5 Institute, Associate Professor, Pharmacology and Toxicology
+Assistant Professor, BIO5 Institute, Member of the Graduate Faculty, Professor, Pharmacology and Toxicology

 Associate Dean, Research and Graduate Studies - College of Pharmacy, Director, Southwest Environmental Health Science Center, Professor, BIO5 Institute, Professor, Clinical Translational Sciences, Professor, Pharmacology and Toxicology, Professor, Public Health

-Head, Pharmacology and Toxicology, Professor, BIO5 Institute, Professor, Pharmacology and Toxicology
+Head, Pharmacology and Toxicology, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Cancer Biology - GIDP, Professor, Pharmacology and Toxicology

 Xinxin Ding, PhD, department head, Pharmacology and Toxicology, College of Pharmacy—studies enzyme function, regulation and genetics as applied to translational research for drug safety and efficacy and genetic and environmental risks for chemical toxicity.
 Author of nearly 200 peer-reviewed papers, book chapters and articles, he serves as associate editor for “Drug Metabolism and Disposition” and “Acta Pharmaeutica Sinica B.” Grants from the National Cancer Institute and National Institute of Environmental Health Sciences of the National Institute of Health fund his work, in part.
 Former chair of the NIH XNDA study section (2016-2018), he currently chairs (2018-19) Drug Metabolism and Disposition Division of the American Society for Pharmacology and Experimental Therapeutics..